Prince11038/ResourcesIPU/README.md

 CSS: Cascading Style Sheets are responsible for styling the website's visual elements, including fonts, colors, and layout.
 JavaScript: This scripting language adds interactivity and dynamic behavior to the website.
 Contributing

-We would like to encourage contributions to enhance the website.
-Please follow these steps:<br>

-Fork the repository.<br>
-Create a new branch for your feature or bug fix.<br>
-Commit your changes.<br>
-Push to your branch.<br>
-Submit a pull request.<br>

-Acknowledgments

-Bootstrap Framework